Justice Dept. set to announce charges in Sony Pictures hack

 Advertisement

+In 2014, for instance, the Obama administration charged five Chinese military hackers with a series of digital break-ins at American companies, and last year, the Justice Department charged Russian hackers with an intrusion at Yahoo Inc. that affected millions of email accounts.

 U.S. officials believed the Sony hack was retribution for "The Interview," a comedy film that starred Seth Rogen and James Franco and centered on a plot to assassinate North Korea's leader, Kim Jong Un.
-Sony canceled the release of the film amid threats to moviegoers.
+Sony canceled the theatrical release of the film amid threats to moviegoers but released it online through YouTube and other sites.